Working in the arts demands writing, communication, and entrepreneurial skills, as well as excellent critical-thinking and problem-solving abilities.

 - Humanities: literature, creative writing, poetry, philosophy, languages, communication, art history, history, music history, visual arts, drama, and more

-- Natural Sciences/Mathematics: biology, chemistry, physics, environmental science, acoustics, mathematics, and more
+- Natural sciences/mathematics: biology, environmental science, acoustics, mathematics, and more

-- Social Sciences: psychology, economics, sociology, history, anthropology, political science, women’s studies, Africana studies, Latino studies, and more
+- Social sciences: psychology, economics, sociology, anthropology, political science, women’s studies, Africana studies, and more